Unique Outdoor Destinations for Families

 Although the trails in the actual nature center are not very long, they connect to the bigger Meridian Township Trails, making these trails around 6 miles of paths to trek.

 Visit the turtles, read in their library, or bird watch.

 The events at Harris Nature Center happen frequently and are AWESOME!
-You’ll enjoy things like night story walks, Owl observing, camp fires, and a lot more scheduled year round.
+You’ll enjoy things like night story walks, owl observing, camp fires, and a lot more events scheduled throughout the year.